 Online Poker in California

 The quest for online poker in California is being fought in the courtrooms as you read these words.
-Bills seeking to regulate internet poker have been introduced in 2014, 2015, 2016 and 2017.
+Bills seeking to regulate internet poker have been introduced every year since 2007.
 None of those bills have made it all the way through the legislative process due to vying factions on all sides of the issue, but each year brings us closer to finding an agreement that satisfied all interested parties.

 In fact, much of the difficulty can be attributed to competing interests in the state.
 It seems everyone has an agenda and it is difficult to find consensus among the Indian tribes, brick-and-mortar operators and existing online brands.
 One group or another always feels left out or targeted by the wording of legislation.
 And to be fair, that is often a valid concern.

 To add to the difficulty, there are still powerful lobbying groups that actively fight the legalization of poker or any other form of online gambling in the US.
 Casino billionaire Sheldon Adelson has pledged to fight legalization across the nation.
 In California alone, he spent more than $300,000 to lobby against poker.

 Not a single one of the bills introduced over the last decade-plus has made significant progress thanks to the various competing interests in the state.
 The following bill is just one of many efforts to make something happen in California, but it serves as a typical example of how complicated and difficult it is to make progress in California:

 AB 2291: Promising Start but Died in Committee

 Assembly Bill 2291 was first introduced way back in February 2014 but never made it beyond the committee phase.
 It was reintroduced in 2015 and 2016, but was still unable to gain the traction it needed to make it far in the legislative process.